samiralam/rules-compendium/docs/phb/3-character-classes/bard.md

 ***Using Bardic Inspiration.*** As a Bonus Action, you can inspire another creature within 60 feet of yourself who can see or hear you.
 That creature gains one of your Bardic Inspiration dice.
 A creature can have only one Bardic Inspiration die at a time.

 Once within the next hour when the creature fails a [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test), the creature can roll the Bardic Inspiration die and add the number rolled to the d20, potentially turning the failure into a success.
-A Bardic Inspiration die is expended when it’s rolled.
+A Bardic Inspiration die is expended when it's rolled.

 ***Number of Uses.*** You can confer a Bardic Inspiration die a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).